 Alongside an ongoing loss of taste or smell and feelings of being tired all the time, losing hair to some degree has been one of the most commonly reported effects of COVID-19 infection.
 1 in 3 are thought to be affected long after they've started testing negative, data from the University of Washington reveals, and celebrities like Alyssa Milano and Khloe Kardashian are among the millions of sufferers sharing their stories online.

-The unpleasant side effect manifests differently depending on the individual, causing some people to shed lightly and others to lose large clumps, but all cases seem to occur one to two months after the person's symptoms have disappeared.
+The unpleasant symptom manifests differently depending on the individual, causing thinning hair in some and causing others to lose larger clumps, but all cases seem to have one thing in common - they occur up to three months after other symptoms have disappeared.

 Why does COVID-19 cause hair loss?

 COVID-19 causes hair loss due to the stress that the respiratory virus puts on the body.
 A study from the University of Baghdad (opens in new tab) conducted last year noted that COVID-19 infection was a significant cause of telogen effluvium (TE), a stress-related condition that’s characterized by a change in the number of hair follicles.

 TE normally develops after a physically or mentally changing experience, such as a severe infection or a traumatic event.
 With Covid-19 inflicting major stress on the body as its proteins latch onto healthy cells (opens in new tab) in the lungs especially, it’s no surprise it’s been identified as a key cause of the condition.

 “Fever is a common symptom of COVID-19 and a few months after having a high fever, many people see noticeable hair loss," superintendent pharmacist Navin Khosla at FromMars (opens in new tab) explains.
 "This is actually hair shedding, otherwise known as telogen effluvium.
 It happens when more hairs than normal enter the shedding phase (telogen) of the hair growth cycle.”